ethanmiller1/Trading-Journal/docs/FUNCTIONS.md

 1. P1 Fixed
 1. Max Loss % - 50% of an option's max loss

+#### Spreadsheet Decisions

+The bane of fast spreadsheets is said to be a lot of cell references.
+It gives rise to the question, "Should I calculate the number again, or reference the cell that already calculated it?"
+The opinion of this Trading Journal is to reference cells that already calculated it.
+These calculated values are stored as memory in the file.
+Processing (making the calculations) is what takes time.
+Memory only increases file size.
+Since the data we are storing is negligible, we will prefer to store data and reference it rather than process it twice.
 ## GetTarget2(support, resistance, entry)

 Returns the T2 technical target of a flag using the flag pole method.
 The flag pole method adds the length of the flag pole to the current high of the low day (which is also the entry).
 T2 occurs at 200% of the projected second flag pole.
 The following usage would return `33.77`.